blynkkk/blynkkk.github.io/new/en/datastream_sync.md

 ### Datastream: Sync with latest server value

-This setting enables the device to sync with to the latest known value on the server.
+This setting enables the device to sync with the latest known value on the server.

 For example, user owns a wi-fi connected dimmer light
 1. Device goes offline